-The Audit Committee operates pursuant to a charter that was adopted by the Board of Directors in October 2005 and is available on the Company's web site at www.amg.com.
+The Audit Committee operates pursuant to a charter that was most recently adopted by the Board of Directors in October 2007 and is available on the Company's web site at www.amg.com.

-HAROLD J. MEYERMAN PATRICK T. RYAN RITA M. RODRIGUEZ
+RITA M. RODRIGUEZ, Chair HAROLD J. MEYERMAN PATRICK T. RYAN